Scientific Name

 How to Grow and Care

 Turbinicarpus prefer to be in a well-ventilated position in full sun to maintain a good body color and spinal development.
-When it comes to watering, the golden rule is "never water when the soil is still damp."
+When watering, the golden rule is "never water when the soil is still damp."
 This is the one error that will certainly kill any plant.
-Watering should commence in the spring, depending upon the weather conditions at the time.
-The plants should initially be given a light spray to encourage them to grow gently.
+Watering should commence in the spring, depending on the weather conditions.
+Initially, the plants should be given a light spray to encourage them to grow gently.

-These cacti can withstand high summer temperatures and indeed benefit, providing accompanied by proper ventilation.
+These cacti can withstand high summer temperatures and benefit from proper ventilation.
 Do not be tempted to overcrowd the plants.
-They will be far happier with a little space to allow the air to circulate.
-Winter temperatures can be set as low at 44 to 46 °F (7 to 8 °C).
-Indeed the plants need these low temperatures to ensure a sustained dormant period resulting in proper growth and flowering the following growing season.
+They will be far happier with a bit of space to allow the air to circulate.
+Winter temperatures can be as low as 44 to 46 °F (7 to 8 °C).
+Indeed, the plants need these low temperatures to ensure a sustained dormant period, resulting in proper growth and flowering the following growing season.

 Learn more at How to Grow and Care for Turbinicarpus.